vuejs/vuepress/docs/markdown.md

 :::

 ::: danger
-This is a dangerous thing
+This is a dangerous warning
 :::
 ```